Elmahdaoui59/TestTechniqueAndroid/README.md

 https://api.github.com/users?q=2004-07-27 <br />
 https://api.github.com/users?q=2019-07-10

-They fetch the same list of users as https://api.github.com/users. __ So I haven't seen any reason to include this query.
+They fetch the same list of users as https://api.github.com/users. <br />
+So I haven't seen any reason to include this query.